 Here are the countries that are waiving quarantine requirements for vaccinated Americans for travel either now or later in 2021.
 As entry requirements can change quickly, please double check the country's entry requirements through the country's tourism and U.S. Embassy page before making travel plans.

-Anguilla will require all visitors to be vaccinated as of July 1, 2021.
+As of July 2021, Anguilla is requiring all prospective visitors to be vaccinated.
 Vaccinated visitors will still have to produce a negative COVID-19 test result from a test taken 3-5 days prior to arrival, provide proof of vaccination and apply for entry permission, but they won't be tested on arrival and won't have to quarantine.

 Kids: Note that unvaccinated travelers age 11 and older must continue to take a COVID-19 PCR test within the 5 days prior to arrival and submit a negative test result, and for stays longer than 4 nights they will need to take rapid COVID-19 antigen tests.